-There should be a formal engagement planning process, with input from all relevant staff elements, to identify engagement targets, assess their motivations and interests, determine engagement goals, schedule meetings, and set agendas.
+There should be a formal engagement planning process with input from all relevant staff elements, to identify engagement targets, assess their motivations and interests, determine engagement goals, schedule meetings, and set agendas.
 Commanders and staff should hold after-action reviews to evaluate the outcomes of meetings and plan for and prepare follow-on activities.

-Engagement planning would probably benefit from the creation of small, dedicated engagement cells at the battalion and brigade combat team levels, to organize and oversee the aforementioned activities.
-The Army's new human terrain teams and the Department of State's new embedded provincial reconstruction teams will likely bring additional assets to bear on the problem as well.86
+Engagement planning would probably benefit from the creation of small, dedicated engagement cells at the battalion and brigade combat team (BCT) levels, to organize and oversee the aforementioned activities.
+The Army's new human terrain teams and the Department of State's new embedded provincial reconstruction teams will likely bring additional assets to bear on the problem as well.77

 Cultivating "native informants."
-Very few nonnatives have the knowledge and expertise needed to navigate Iraqi tribal politics.
+Very few non-natives have the knowledge and expertise needed to navigate Iraqi tribal politics.
 While book knowledge is extremely valuable, it only goes so far.
 Thus, it is essential to cultivate a cadre of "native informants" who are intimately familiar with local history, personalities, and tribal politics.
 Translators generally serve in this role, although it is important to know how the local population perceives these individuals.
 A translator whom the locals look upon with suspicion because of his family or tribal background can be more of a hindrance than a help.

 A top-down, interagency-led process.
-Because tribes often span unit boundaries and international borders, and because tribal leaders may interact with tactical as well as operational-level commanders, coalition military and civilian organizations could inadvertently find themselves working at crosspurposes.
-87 Accordingly, tribal engagement should be a top-down, interagency-led process.
+Because tribes often span unit boundaries and international borders, and because tribal leaders may interact with tactical as well as operational-level commanders, coalition military and civilian organizations could inadvertently find themselves working at cross-purposes.
+Accordingly, tribal engagement should be a top-down, interagency-led process.
 Such an approach would help to-

-- Develop a single, synchronized tribal engagement strategy that spans unit boundaries, military echelons, and international borders. - Deconflict, and ensure synergies among, multiple engagement efforts. - Develop a unified IO message for engagement inside and outside of Iraq. - Coordinate kinetic targeting of high-value individuals and planned or ongoing tribal engagement efforts to ensure that former efforts do not hinder or harm the latter
+- O Develop a single, synchronized tribal engagement strategy that spans unit boundaries, military echelons, and international borders. - O Deconflict, and ensure synergies among, multiple engagement efforts. - O Develop a unified IO message for engagement inside and outside of Iraq. - O Coordinate kinetic targeting of high-value individuals and planned or ongoing tribal engagement efforts to ensure that the former efforts support, rather than hinder or harm, the latter.